sboday/edx-documentation/en_us/data/source/internal_data_formats/rdx/rdx_retrieval.rst

         {org}_{course}_{run}-{suffix}
         ...

-The``metadata_file.json`` provides information about the version of the edX analytics pipeline that in use when edX obfuscated the in the package.
+The ``metadata_file.json`` file provides information about the version of the edX analytics pipeline that was in use when edX obfuscated the in the package.